 Check the festival map for our first aid location.
 If you need help just tell anyone with a staff or volunteer tag and they will assist you.
 If you see anyone in need of assistance flag us down!

-There is a wide variety of food vendors at Worldfest. (vegetarian, gluten free, vegan, bbq, stir fry, nacho etc etc).
+There is a wide variety of food vendors at WorldFest. (vegetarian, gluten free, vegan, bbq, stir fry, nachos and more).

 Browse our marketplace featuring musical instruments, clothing, jewelry, art work, Native American crafts, massage stations and much more.

 Shop for stone & silver jewelry for all ages that compliments cool & comfortable summer clothing, from Africa, Indonesia, Central and South America.

 Our lost and found station is located at the information kiosk at the end of the Marigold path, it is also located on your map.
 This booth remains open during festival hours.

 KVMR radio, 89.5fm and kvmr.org, will be broadcasting from WorldFest for your listening enjoyment.

 Yes, Worldfest is a family festival.
 There will be children's performers, workshops and family games each day.
 Don’t forget the Kid’s Parade on Saturday at 5pm!

 Of course parents are fully responsible for their children at all times and children must not be left unsupervised at any time.

 Bring your low-backed lawn chair (under 32" from top of chair to ground & under 10” from seat to ground) for seating close to the stage.
 You may bring full size lawn chairs to seat yourself beyond the soundboard.
 Please, no chaise lounges.The fairgrounds policy is no tarps allowed on the meadow grass.

 You are welcome to bring coolers no larger than a 12-pack size (max size is 17” x 12” x 10”).
 If you are camping, you may have any size ice chests in the campground area.